rescript-lang/rescript-compiler/CONTRIBUTING.md

 ## Contributing to the Runtime

-The runtime implementation is written in OCaml with some raw JS code embedded (`jscomp/runtime` directory).
+The runtime implementation is written in ReScript with some raw JS code embedded (`runtime` directory).

-The goal is to implement the runtime **purely in OCaml**.
+The goal is to implement the runtime **purely in ReScript**.
 This includes removing all existing occurrences of embedded raw JS code as well whenever possible, and you can help!

 Each new PR should include appropriate testing.